Program of Study

 Facilities and Financial Support

-All students receive complete financial support throughout their graduate study, including a monthly stipend and tuition and fee waivers.
+All students receive complete financial support throughout their first five years of graduate study, including a monthly stipend and tuition and fee waivers.
 University Fellowships are available on a competitive basis, and are matched with departmental teaching assistantships and/or faculty research grant assistantships.
-Application for all of funding sources is made by checking the appropriate boxes on the application forms.

 Current annual stipends are $14,400 for entering students, $16,200 for post masters, and $18,000 post generals.
 Students admitted as University Fellows are also awarded $3,000 annually from the Graduate School.
 Also, several students annually are supported by externally funded research assistantships from their research mentors.